-Here are your options for the best gaming mouse:
+Here are the best gaming mouse options in 2023:

-- Best lightweight gaming mouse: HyperX Pulsefire Haste
+- HyperX Pulsefire Haste – best lightweight choice

 The best gaming mouse is the SteelSeries Rival 5.